The 17 fringe players sold by Man Utd for a fee since the start of 2016-17

 Schneiderlin was almost immediately exiled by Mourinho, playing just 11 league minutes under the Portuguese before moving to Everton in January 2017 for an initial £20million.

-He started strongly at Goodison Park, but “a difficult moment in his personal life”, in the words of former Toffees boss Marco Silva, limited Schneiderlin’s involvement last season.
+He started strongly at Goodison Park, but “a difficult moment in his personal life”, in the words of former Toffees boss Marco Silva, limited Schneiderlin’s involvement in 2018-19.

 United made a loss on Memphis, who joined Lyon for just shy of £15million after not fitting into the club’s plans once Louis van Gaal had moved on.